dmarciano/RandomStringGenerator/README.md

 - b2b2
 - c2

+#### Modifier/Exclusion Conflicts
+Because modifiers can be applied to individual tokens, as well as groups, in some patterns these may conflict.
+For example:

+**/aa!a/^**

+The above pattern states:
+- Begin group
+ - Any single character
+ - Any single, lowercase, character
+ - Any single character
+- End group
+- Apply uppercase character modifier to this group

+This conflicts with the second character token's modifier, which states that the second token should only be lowercase letters.
+In situation such as this, the individual token modifier takes precedent over the group modifier as it is more specific.
+So the above pattern would generate a string that would be an uppercase letter, followed by a lowercase letter, followed up an uppercase letter (e.g. ```AbC``` or ```XyZ```).

+For exclusions blocks, a group exclusion block with apply to all the tokens, however additional exclusions can be applied to individual tokens.
+For example:

+**/aa{-N}a/{-ABCDEFGHIJKLM}**

+The above pattern will exclude the characters A-M from appearing in any of the token positions, however, the middle character token *also* excludes the character N.

 ## Control Blocks
 A control block, **{}** is a special token which is used for more granular control of tokens (called an "exclusion control block" or "ECB") or for specifying either built-in or user-defined functions
 (called a "function control block" or "FCB".
 Each is described below: